ANTH 3002 - Anthropology of Emotion, Mind and Person

 Learning & Teaching ModesThis course is taught through a combination of lectures and workshops.
-Lectures aim to provide the theoretical and conceptual background of the topics at hand.
-Workshops will focus on key debates around these topics as well as cross-cultural variation.
+Lectures will be Face to Face and simultaneously recorded.
+These aim to provide the theoretical and conceptual background of the topics at hand.
+Workshops will either be in face-to-face or online mode (depending on what students are enrolled in) and will focus on key debates around these topics as well as cross-cultural variation.
 Assignments will allow student to focus on a number of issues of their own choice.

 WORKLOAD TOTAL HOURS 1 x 1-hour lecture (or equivalent) per week: 12 hours per semester 1 x 2-hour workshop (or equivalent) per week: 24 hours per semester 4 hours reading and workshop preparation per week: 48 hours per semester 5 hours assignment preparation per week: 60 hours per semester 1 hour research per week: 12 hours per semester TOTAL WORKLOAD 156 hours per semester

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must encourage and reinforce learning.

 - Assessment must enable robust and fair judgements about student performance.